 Staying warm and cozy in your home is a priority during the winter.
 If you have kids or elderly persons in your household, it’s even more vital to have effective and efficient home heating.
 When your furnace fails to keep your family warm, you’ll either need a repair or a replacement.
 Here are four signs it’s time to replace your furnace:

 If your furnace is less than 15 years old and you’ve maintained it regularly, you don’t have to worry about replacing it yet.
 But if it’s approaching or over the 20-year mark, now’s the time to start thinking about a furnace replacement.
 To ensure your furnace lasts as long as possible, make sure to change the filter at least every three months.

 You’re Scheduling Repairs More Frequently

-A slipped or frayed blower belt, which will cause a high-pitched squeal, is a common issue that requires a furnace repair.
+With age, worn bearings may cause a high-pitched squeal, which is a common issue that requires a furnace repair.
 Periodically scheduling a repair isn’t a significant concern.
 But if you’re constantly calling a service technician to visit your home for a furnace repair, it’s likely more cost-effective to invest in a complete replacement.

 Your Heating Bills Have Increased